+COMM 4491 Design Studio3

-COMM 4491 Senior Capstone .....3 A culminating senior workshop in which students complete a thesis project and final cumulative professional portfolio.
-A departmental committee will specify the thesis parameters, approve the topic, and grade both the thesis and the final portfolio.
-(Offered spring semester.)
+Students complete a thesis project and final cumulative professional portfolio for this culminating senior workshop A departmental committee specifies the thesis parameters, approves the topic, and evaluates both the thesis and final portfolio.
+Prerequisite: COMM 3349 and permission of Instructor.